 Our business is subject to seasonal trends common in the refined petroleum products delivery industry.
 We typically face reduced demand for refined petroleum products delivery services during the winter months and increased demand during the spring and summer months.
 Further, operating costs and earnings are generally adversely affected by inclement weather conditions.
 These factors generally result in lower operating results during the first and second fiscal quarters of the year and cause our operating results to fluctuate from quarter to quarter.
-Our operating expenses also have been somewhat higher in the winter months, due primarily to decreased fuel efficiency and increased maintenance costs for tractors and trailers in colder months.
+Our fuel efficiency is somewhat lower in colder months.